 Kristy Ironside is a historian of Russia and the Soviet Union and Assistant Professor in the Department of History and Classical Studies at McGill University.
-Her first book, A Full-Value Ruble: The Promise of Prosperity in the Postwar Soviet Union, 1945-1964 is forthcoming from Harvard University Press in 2021.
+Her first book, A Full-Value Ruble: The Promise of Prosperity in the Postwar Soviet Union, 1945-1964 is forthcoming from Harvard University Press in the summer of 2021.
 This book looks at Soviet society’s intertwined attempts to recover from the war’s damage and move toward a promised state of abundance.
 The lingering presence of money was ideologically problematic under socialism, for Marx had predicted it would cease to be necessary after the Revolution; however, by the early 1920s, the Bolsheviks had decided money was temporarily needed and, by the mid-1930s, Stalin had decided that money was “one of the few bourgeois economic instruments that we, as socialists, need to utilize to the bitter end.”
 According to this logic, money’s role within the Soviet system needed to be strengthened rather than allowed to fade in importance.
 The war completely derailed this project, but it was resumed almost immediately after it and enthusiastically continued by Khrushchev amid his de-Stalinization of Soviet life.
 A ‘full-value’ (polnotsenyi) ruble with real value in the hands of Soviet citizens was seen as integral to the project of bringing prosperity to the masses under Soviet socialism.
 Increased purchasing power, a low cost of living, rising wages and pensions, low to no taxes, and returns on their investments in state bonds and lotteries were held up among the benefits of present-day socialism and portrayed as proof of the Soviet Union’s revolutionary advance.
 At the same time, money facilitated massive inequalities within a supposedly class-free society and many citizens still struggled to get by, undermining their faith in their Soviet power and, often, in communism itself.

 This project has inspired articles and chapters looking at related economic and social phenomena in Soviet history, exploring the dynamics of coercion, the shift to incentives, the extent of Soviet state capacity, the socialist tax regime, and the nature of the postwar Soviet welfare state.
 These articles have appeared in Kritika: Explorations in Russian and Eurasian History, The Soviet and Post-Soviet Review, Slavic Review, Europe-Asia Studies, and The Journal of Social History.